Fred I. Parker

-Fred I. Parker (February 2, 1938 – August 12, 2003) was a United States circuit judge of the United States Court of Appeals for the Second Circuit and a United States district judge of the United States District Court for the District of Vermont.
+Fred Irving Parker (February 2, 1938 – August 12, 2003) was a United States circuit judge of the United States Court of Appeals for the Second Circuit and a United States district judge of the United States District Court for the District of Vermont.

 Education and career

 Parker was born in Boston, Massachusetts.
 He received a Bachelor of Arts degree from the University of Massachusetts in 1962.
 He received a Juris Doctor from Georgetown University Law Center in 1965.
 He was in the United States Marine Corps Reserve from 1955 to 1962.
 He was in private practice of law in Boston from 1965 to 1966.
 He was in private practice of law in Burlington, Vermont from 1966 to 1969.
 He was a deputy state attorney general of Vermont from 1969 to 1972.
 He was in private practice of law in Middlebury, Vermont from 1972 to 1982.
 He was in private practice of law in Burlington from 1982 to 1990.
 As of 2020, Parker is the last judge appointed to the District of Vermont by a Republican president.